 The flight landed in Málaga on time and docked at a Jetway, which was convenient as it was raining quite hard.
 The walk to arrivals hall was short and bags started to appear on the belt about 12 minutes after landing which was pretty speedy.

 So in a nutshell this flight was not too bad, but still left me feeling somehow disappointed.
-Catering was complete disaster and the hard and tight seats were barely tolerable in this three-hour flight.
-This will not eliminate Ryanair from set of relevant airlines, but they will have to offer a really low price in order to see me attract me as customer any time soon.
+Catering was a complete disaster and the hard and tight seats were barely tolerable in this three-hour flight.
+This will not eliminate Ryanair from set of relevant airlines, but they will have to offer a really low price in order to see me again customer any time soon.